interscript/rababa/README.md

 	* we have added own, realistic datasets for the problem of diacritization

 - **models-data** directory to store models and embeddings in various formats

+## About the Name
+A Kithara is an antic string instrument, emblematic of greece, anatolia and the middle east.
+As the music instrument produces lovely musics from few strings, our library
+The music instrument, g few strings are giving musical sounds, as our library is giving the arabic language its melody between consonants.

+## Under development
+We are working on the following improvements:
+* Preprocessing for breaking down large sentences
+* PoS tagging and search to improve the diacritization